openeuler-mirror/A-Tune/Documentation/UserGuide/A-Tune-User-Guide.md

 - In the command format, brackets ([]) indicate that the parameter is optional, and angle brackets (<>) indicate that the parameter is mandatory.
 The actual parameters prevail.

-- In the command format, meanings of each command are as follows:

-  - **WORKLOAD_TYPE**: name of a user-defined workload type.
-For details about the supported workload types, see the query result of the **list** command.

-  - **PROFILE_NAME**: user-defined profile name.

-  - **PROFILE_PATH**: path of the user-defined profile.

 ## 3.2 Querying Workload Types